Chocolate Easter Nests

 - To make this recipe gluten-free you can purchase 🥨 gluten-free pretzels instead.

 - You can use either 🍫 semi-sweet or dark chocolate chips.
-If you prefer a sweeter treat, go for semi-sweet; for a richer, less sweet option, use dark chocolate.
+If you prefer a sweeter treat, go for semi-sweet.
+For a richer, less sweet option, use dark chocolate.

 - Add other mix-ins like chopped nuts, dried fruit, or shredded 🥥 coconut to the chocolate mixture for added texture and flavor.